handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_auctions.md

 }
 ```

-Upon completion of the bidding period, participants can regain the input of their losing bids with sendredeem.
+The REVEAL period follows the BIDDING period.
+During this phase, participants regain the input of their losing bids with `sendredeem`.

 ### Params
 Name | Default |  Description